SciML/SciMLBase.jl/docs/src/interfaces/SciMLFunctions.md

 ### Specifying Jacobian Types

-The `jac` field of an inplace style `SciMLFunction` has the signature `jac(J,u,p,t)`, which updates the jacobian `J` in-place.
+The `jac` field of an inplace style `SciMLFunction` has the signature `jac(J,u,p,t)`, which updates the Jacobian `J` in-place.
 The intended type for `J` can sometimes be inferred (e.g. when it is just a dense `Matrix`), but not in general.
 To supply the type information, you can provide a `jac_prototype` in the function's constructor.

-The following example creates an inplace `ODEFunction` whose jacobian is a `Diagonal`:
+The following example creates an inplace `ODEFunction` whose Jacobian is a `Diagonal`:

 ```julia
 using LinearAlgebra